gatsbyjs/gatsby/docs/blog/2018-12-17-how-we-do-high-impact-ux-research/index.md

 ### Have a plan for sharing results

-Take notes, and prepare for and host a meeting in which the takeaways are a couple action items based on observations from the results.
-Come with observations and let everyone create insights and action items together, because “being a smart person is way more fun than listening to a smart person”, like [Erika Hall said](https://vimeo.com/129039134).
+Plan a meeting to present a summary of your research observations.
+Instead of telling them what to do, let everyone create insights and action items together, because “being a smart person is way more fun than listening to a smart person”, like [Erika Hall said](https://vimeo.com/129039134).

 ### Only gather as much research as your team can turn into action

 It can be tempting to start asking everyone about what they think about everything on your website.
 I know, because I’ve done it!
-I have giant spreadsheets and googledocs full of information that no one has read, and I don’t have the time to re-read.
+In the past, I created giant spreadsheets and googledocs full of information that no one has read, and I don’t have the time to re-read.

 If you have a way of anticipating what budget, timelines, and resources you have to devote to the project, that is great.
 If there isn’t a clear way to anticipate that, just do a very small project that someone could fix in a half day to start.
 Because then people will get used to the value of research and be ready/open for bigger projects in the future.
 Just start small.